Deb Ryun, Executive Director

 Nicole Biagi, Outdoor Educator

-Nicole grew up in St. Paul, Minnesota and Hudson, Wisconsin, spending the majority of her summers swimming, kayaking, and occasionally camping on the St. Croix River.
+Nicole grew up in St. Paul, Minnesota, and Hudson, Wisconsin, spending the majority of her summers swimming, kayaking, and occasionally camping on the St. Croix River.
 She then went to the University of Minnesota - Twin Cities for her B.S. in Fisheries Wildlife and Conservation Biology.
-Before accepting this position with the Wild Rivers Conservancy, Nicole worked in many different seasonal positions as a biological science technician and as an environmental educator.
-Along the way, Nicole found her passion for youth education and hopes that as the new Outdoor Educator for the Wild Rivers Conservancy, she can help reach new audiences and expand on the incredible partnerships that have already been made throughout the watershed.
+Before accepting this position with the Conservancy, Nicole worked in many different seasonal positions as a biological science technician and as an environmental educator.
+As the Outdoor Educator for the Wild Rivers Conservancy, Nicole enjoys leading K-12 field trips, kayaking programs, and a wide variety of community events throughout the St. Croix River watershed.

 Email: nbiagi (at) wildriversconservancy.org